AndreasLP/APA-DataStory/README.md

 </table>
 </div>

-Looking at this table, we see that the events that spark the most debate are on majority of political origin.
+Looking at this table, we see that the **events that spark the most debate** are on majority of **political origin**.
 Upon further inspection, 6 out of the 12 most controversial events are about former president D. Trump.
 The difference in sentiment score is pretty high after he won the New Hampshire primaries.
-However, this score doesn't reflect the true sentiment as we lack data from democrats before the event.
+However, we should note that this score doesn't reflect the true sentiment as we lack data from democrats before the event.

 <div style="overflow-x: auto;">
 <table class="dataframe">